Background

 The Go Ultra Low City Scheme is a programme by the Office for Zero Emission Vehicles within the Department for Transport.
 The scheme provided funding to local authorities to deliver a range of projects to support the uptake of zero emissions vehicles.

-In 2016, London Councils, the Greater London Authority (GLA) and Transport for London (TfL) formed a partnership bid for funding, that can be found here.
+In 2016, London Councils, the Greater London Authority (GLA) and Transport for London (TfL) formed a partnership bid for funding.
 The bid was awarded total of £13.2m Go Ultra Low Cities Scheme (GULCS) funding to support London in becoming an ‘ultra low emissions vehicle capital’ and funded the delivery of the workstreams below:

 On-street residential and car club charge points